mayank-Pareek/dev-mate-cli/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have an idea for an improvement, feel free to [open an issue](https://github.com/mayank-Pareek/dev-mate-cli/issues) or submit a pull request, view Contribution Guidelines for more details[https://github.com/mayank-Pareek/dev-mate-cli/blob/main/CONTRIBUTING.md].
+If you find a bug or have an idea for an improvement, feel free to [open an issue](https://github.com/mayank-Pareek/dev-mate-cli/issues) or submit a pull request, view [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License